 Like many other modern technologies, voice recognition – and the power to use the technology for web searches – has come a long way in a relatively brief period of time.
 Voice search didn’t hit the scene until 2004, when Google rolled out a half-baked experiment from its labs called “Google Voice.”
-The convoluted approach involved calling a phone number, speaking your search query and then opening a web browser to see the results.
+The convoluted approach involved calling a phone number, speaking your search query, and then opening a web browser to see the results.
 Predictably, the novel search tactic only occasionally worked and failed to seize the public imagination.

-Fast forward little more than a decade, however, and voice recognition has become one of the hottest trends in the internet search space.
-Tech giants Amazon, Apple, Microsoft and Google have all thrown their hat in the voice search ring, employing sophisticated algorithms to power voice-activated digital assistants – Alexa, Siri, Cortana and Google Assistant, respectively – that now handle an ever-growing share of all internet search activity.
+Fast forward a little more than a decade, however, and voice recognition has become one of the hottest trends in the internet search space.
+Tech giants Amazon, Apple, Microsoft, and Google have all thrown their hat in the voice search ring, employing sophisticated algorithms to power voice-activated digital assistants – Alexa, Siri, Cortana, and Google Assistant, respectively – that now handle an ever-growing share of all internet search activity.
 For online marketers, this shift toward voice control and digital assistants raises some interesting issues: how does this change alter the traditional approach to SEO, and how might this technology be leveraged to reach an even broader and better-targeted audience?

 Understanding Voice Search

 In years past, voice search was probably better known for its high incidence of recognition and transcription errors – sometimes amusing, often frustrating – than for its real-world usefulness.
-Technological advances have radically reduced those mistakes, however, and today nearly half of all adults say they use voice-control devices like the Amazon Echo or Google Home speaker on a on a regular basis.
+Technological advances have radically reduced those mistakes, however, and today nearly half of all adults say they use voice-control devices like the Amazon Echo or Google Home speaker on a regular basis.
 Their growing popularity makes understanding voice search all the more important to marketers.

 While few analytic tools exist that are specifically tailored to voice searches, traditional paid search campaign tools can still elicit plenty of useful information.
 The data they provide makes it easy to single out searches that originate from mobile devices, and the way search queries are phrased often differentiates voice versus text searches.
 Where traditional text searches often use brief, specific keywords – “best pizza Chicago” or “fastest smartphone,” for instance” – voice search tends to be more conversational in nature.
 Full-sentence queries are the norm, and local searches are particularly common among voice users.
 Knowing these differences, it’s often easy to roughly approximate which searches are done via voice and which are made through text.